 - 3. If no change, measure DVA voltage across the stator's battery charge wires (typically Yellow wires) while connected to the regulator/rectifier.
-At idle, DVA should be between 17-25V DVA.
+At idle, DVA will normally be between 8-25V DVA.
 If not, disconnect the Yellow wires from the regulator/rectifier and retest for 17-50V DVA at idle.
 If not, the stator is possibly faulty.
 Visually inspect the stator for browning, varnish dripping and any signs of overheating.
 If the stator shows any signs of overheating, replace the stator. - 4.
 If the stator DVA checks and visually looks good, test the regulator/rectifier as given below.